 - Use kitty litter to absorb larger liquid spills.
 Simply cover the spill with the kitty litter, let it rest for 24 hours, then sweep.
 Keep a small bag of kitty litter in the garage at all times so that you can act fast.
 In a pinch, you can also use cornmeal to soak up the spill.

 - Concrete stains that are still fairly new can often be removed without resorting to special concrete cleaners.
-Instead, first scrub the area with a common household cleaner and brush.
+Instead, scrub the area with a common household cleaner and brush.

 - Don't let water sit on a concrete stain.
 The water will only allow the stain to soak deeper into the concrete.